On minimizing the training set fill distance in machine learning regression: Kernel ridge regression with the Gaussian kernel (KRR)

 \subsection{Kernel ridge regression with data selected by FPS}

-To address the question of the Lipschitz continuity of the KRR with the Gaussian kernel in view of Theorem~\ref{theorem} and Remark~\ref{rmk:Lipschitz}, we have the following lemma: \begin{lemma} If the error function is the absolute difference between the true and predicted labels, then the regression function provided by the kernel ridge regression algorithm with the Gaussian kernel is Lipschitz continuous. \end{lemma}
+To address the question of the Lipschitz continuity of the KRR with the Gaussian kernel in view of Theorem~\ref{theorem} and Remark~\ref{rmk:Lipschitz}, we give the following lemma to express this established fact in our context: \begin{lemma} If the error function is the absolute difference between the true and predicted labels, then the regression function provided by the kernel ridge regression algorithm with the Gaussian kernel is Lipschitz continuous. \end{lemma}

 \begin{proof} Consider the training set features $\cL_{\cX} =\{\bsx_j\}_{j=1}^b $ and set of learned weights $\pmb{\alpha}_{\cL}:=[\alpha_1, \alpha_2, \dots, \alpha_b]^T\in \mathbb{R}^b$ obtained by training the KRR on $\cL$.
 Then, given $\bsx \in \cX$ the predicted label $y(\bsx)$ provided the KRR approximation function can be computed as follows: